koneal2013/etsim/README.md

 This will download and install the ETSim command-line tool.

-You can run ETSim with the following command:
+Change to the `etsim` (project root) directory, then run ETSim with the following command:

 ```bash
 make start